Communication Disorders Clinic

 The Western Kentucky University Communication Disorders Clinic provides effective assessment and treatment services to individuals with communication disorders and serves as a state of the art training facility for students in the Communication Sciences and Disorders Department.
-The WKU Communication Disorders Clinic is licensed by the State of Kentucky and operates within the guidelines set by the American Speech Language Hearing Association (ASHA).
 Student clinicians under the supervision of licensed and certified Speech Language Pathologists and/or Audiologists provide services.
 Evaluation, treatment, and consultative services are offered to any age individuals in the following areas:

 • Language Disorders: result from any difficulty with the understanding and/or use of language.

 • Articulation Disorders: result in incorrect production of speech sounds.